Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

+> [!NOTE]
-It is essential to deploy the tables to DB, so the applciation will run successfull else it will display the odata page but not the data set properly it goes to dump
+> It is essential to deploy the tables to DB, so the applciation will run successfull else it will display the odata page but not the data set properly it goes to dump
+> THIS IS FIXED IN CURRENT application

 </br>
 </br>